CESARBR/knot-documentation/doc/thing/thing-requirements.rst

 ----------------------------------------------------------------

-Set up the KNoT SKD Environment
+Set up the KNoT SDK Environment
 -------------------------------

 #.
 Download the zephyr-knot-sdk repository.